August 1972 Popular Electronics

 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

-A lot of us still use older test
+A lot of us still use

-Electronics magazine, the displayed rise time on an
+article from Popular Electronics magazine, the displayed rise time on an

 oscilloscope display is not necessarily that true rise time of a signal - particularly

 is necessary to mathematically compensate for the rise times of each individual

 component used for making the measurement.
 Hooking the o-scope probe tip to the

 calibration point on the front of the instrument and adjusting the probe's trim

 capacitor for a flat response is not always good enough.
-Most modern o-scopes can calculate
+Most modern o-scopes can

-is not super critical from a timing standpoint, then you do
+If your application is not super critical from a timing standpoint, then you do

 inaccuracies in mind just in case you run into an otherwise inexplicable problem

 that may turn out to be a timing issue.

 By Raymond E. Herzog

 Suppose you feed the output of a pulse generator through a probe to an oscilloscope.

 measurement of rise time.)
 The result is the easily recognized rise-time waveform

 "That's easy," you say, quickly multiplying 50 ns/div times the two divisions

 covered by the pulse's leading edge.
 "100 ns is the rise time of the pulse.
 Right?"

 Maybe yes; and maybe no!

-Although 100 ns is the correct reading of the scope display, this value may not be the
+Although 100 ns is the correct reading of the scope display, this value may not

-suspecting that the measurement is not the real rise time?
+is there for suspecting that the measurement is not the real rise time?

-Basically it is that, when the pulse passes through the probe, the scope amplifier, and
+Basically it is that, when the pulse passes through the probe, the scope amplifier,

-represent the true, original signal.
+waveform can't represent the true, original signal.